 “Even stay-at-home moms can have stress in their lives.
 Even if you don’t believe in anxiety, I really believe this is what you have.”

 Later that day, my husband took the kids to the park.
-I came along, even though I felt I was in a fog.
+I came along, even though I felt as though I was in a fog.
 I felt like I wasn’t even really there.
 Watching my kids play, I called my sister and sobbed on the phone.
-Terri is my rock.
-She not only listens well, but she has great wisdom and our common faith in Jesus Christ has made me very close to all of my sisters.
-Terri confided something to me that I had never known.
-She too, had struggled with anxiety before.
+My sisters are my rock.
+Not only do they listen well, but I often glean from their wisdom.
+I was surprised when she confided something to me that I had never known.
+She too had struggled with anxiety.

 The next day, I got out of bed.
 I got dressed.
 I did my hair.
 I dry-heaved.
 I took my kids to school.
 I cried.
 I had panic attacks.
 I cried some more.
 I prayed and begged God to take this feeling of anxiety away.